Tag: Setting Boundaries

 They think boundaries are about forcing other people to stop annoying them.

-That’s because 95% of people aren’t fully conscious.
+That’s because 95% of people aren’t fully aware of where feelings come from.

 Your feelings don’t come from other people.